kathyonu/method_hooks/README.md

 Allows you to add `before`, `around`, and `after` callbacks to **any** method.

+> Fork Addition : We highly recommend you do NOT fork our fork of the method_hooks gem.
+We are researching this gem for our possible use and so this respository can change rapidly or disappear.
+Any and all improvements we can see to make will be pushed to the original respository at [fbonetti/method_hooks](https://github.com/fbonetti/method_hooks) , and so those are the codes you want to be looking at and using if you like this gem.

+> **Unanswered Questions** :

+> Before method_hooks is used, you could add these callbacks only to : ( what were limitations before method_hooks ).
+After method_hoods is used, you can add these callback to ANY Ruby method.
+Yes, it is a wild claim making this gem valuable indeed.

+> The first question this poses is, what were limitations before method_hooks ?
+What methods could not sustain a callback hook ?
+Why ?

+> Before method_hooks is used, you cannot run a callback on a method such as, `bad = Mybad.example` , if that is correct ?? because why ???

+> After method_hooks is used, you can run a callback on `good = Good.example` because method_hooks will .. do what ?? provide a wrapper ??? where is the wrapper ? or other-named active code that hooks onto any PORO. (plain old Ruby objects)

+> The method_hooks gemm methods can benefit our app in what way ?
+After I figure that out, I will explain a few use cases here.

+> We now return to Original Material untouched by us.

 ## Installation

 Add this line to your application's Gemfile: